velartrill/velartrill.github.io/orig/spirals/darkest-before-dawn/darkest-before-dawn.md

 "What happened at Diamond Beach, Pigeon?"

 Pigeon swallows hard.
-"Th-they… it was… h-half our agents in the League… it was a m-massacre…"
+"Th-they… it was… h-half our agents in the League… they took them all…"

-"That's *right!"* I punctuate the word with the sharp open-palm slap to Pigeon's cheek, eliciting a deeply satisfying yelp; even some of the guards around us flinch in surprise.
+"That's *right."* I punctuate the word with a sharp open-palm slap to Pigeon's cheek, eliciting a deeply satisfying yelp; even some of the guards around us flinch in surprise.
 The blow probably hurt me worse than it hurt Pigeon — but nobody needs to know that.
 I seize her by the scruff of the neck, yanking her head back hard until she cries out in pain.
 Looming over her, my lips a fraction of an inch from hers, I whisper: "And Pigeon?
 That is why, when we are interrogating the Enemy, we do not get *sloppy!"* My voice rises from a whisper until with the last word it reaches a shout.
 I step back, shaking my head, glancing up at the seven or eight women who've gathered around us, looking them each in the eye.

 "We will do better than this," I growl.
 "We are *professionals."* I reward their nods and murmurs of assent with the faintest upward turn of  my lip.